Piecewise Polynomial Regression of Tame Functions via Integer Programming: Introduction

-When we relax the problem by allowing the segments to be nonsmooth, we come across trees as models that naturally fit the task.
-The topic of piecewise regression using trees has received some attention in recent years.
-In \cite{NEURIPS2021_dba4c1a1}, the Dyadic CART algorithm of \cite{donoho1997cart} is used to recover a function defined on a lattice of points on the plane, with typical application in image processing and denoising Dyadic CART is concerned with the optimal axis-aligned partitioning of the space, resulting in a piecewise constant function.
+In Machine Learning, the use of trees befits the task of piecewise polynomial regression, with regression in dimensions higher than 1 utilizing hierarchical partitioning of the input space.
+In \citet{NEURIPS2021_dba4c1a1}, the Dyadic CART algorithm of \citet{donoho1997cart} is used to recover a piecewise constant function defined on a lattice of points on the plane, with typical application in image processing and denoising.
+This builds upon the work on Optimal Regression Trees (ORT) for classification by \citet{bertsimasOptimalClassificationTrees2017}, and is concerned with the optimal axis-aligned partitioning of the space, resulting in a piecewise constant function.
+We stress that \citet{NEURIPS2021_dba4c1a1} only suggest a brute-force computation of the trees for piecewise constant functions.

-A general approach to piecewise polynomial regression is the Optimal Regression Tree (ORT) algorithm of \cite{chatterjeeAdaptiveEstimationMultivariate2021}, which also assumes that the data is defined over a lattice, but accommodates fitting polynomials of arbitrary degree and lattices of points in arbitrary dimensions $d \ge 2$.
-The lattice data structure assumption facilitates the possibility of using dynamic programming to solve the mixed integer program, leading to a superlinear complexity with respect to the number of samples $\nSample$.
-Specifically, the complexity is $O(\nSample^{2d}(\nSample d + d^{3r}))$, where $r$ is the maximum degree of each polynomial function in the partitioning.
-In practice, \cite{NEURIPS2021_dba4c1a1} confirms that Dyadic CART \citep{donoho1997cart} is significantly faster that ORT \citep{chatterjeeAdaptiveEstimationMultivariate2021}.
-We know of no algorithm that computes optimal regression trees and that does not require axis-aligned splits.
-This significantly limits the type of piecewise polynomial functions they can reasonably fit, such as the example function \eqref{eq:cone2dintro} illustrated in \Cref{fig:coneintro}, or the $\ell_{\infty}$ polyhedral norm illustrated in \Cref{fig:linfnorm}.
-In \cite{bertsimasOptimalClassificationTrees2017}, the authors formulate the problem of finding the optimal tree as a mixed-integer program and employ corresponding solvers, thus obtaining provably optimal results for classification.
-They also present an OCT-H formulation for classification trees with general affine hyperplane splits instead of axis-aligned.
+In Statistical Theory, \citet{chatterjeeAdaptiveEstimationMultivariate2021} reasons about sample complexity of piecewise polynomial regression via ORT, which also assumes that the data is defined over a lattice and that the splits are axis-aligned, but accommodates fitting polynomials of arbitrary degree and lattices of points in arbitrary dimensions $\ndim \ge 2$.
+The lattice data structure assumption facilitates the possibility of using dynamic programming to solve the mixed-integer program, leading to polynomial-time complexity in the number of samples $\nSample$, but has never been demonstrated in practice.
+Two obvious shortcomings of the above approaches are that they require both that the data be defined over a regular lattice and that the splits of the tree are axis-aligned.
+We know of no proposal to compute optimal regression trees without requiring axis-aligned splits.
+This significantly limits the type of piecewise polynomial functions they can reasonably fit, such as the neural network of \cref{fig:NN_intro}, the example function \eqref{eq:cone2dintro} illustrated in \Cref{fig:conelevelsjoint}, or even the simple $\|\cdot\|_{\infty}$ polyhedral norm.